-In the following, we inform you about the type, scope and purpose of the processing of your personal data when using the evoach web application (hereinafter referred to as "app").
+In the following, we inform you about the type, scope and purpose of the processing of your personal data when using the evoach web application.
 Personal data is any information relating to an identified or identifiable natural person.

 § 1 - Controller

 The controller ("Controller") within the meaning of the EU General Data Protection Regulation (GDPR) is the natural or legal person who alone or jointly with others determines the purposes and means of the processing of personal data.
 The controller within the meaning of the GDPR for the personal data we process is:

 § 2 - Internal data protection officer, data protection authority

 (1) evoach has appointed Ms Anke Paulick as its internal data protection officer.